Minimalistic/PDFSearchyBot/README.md

 ## Description
 *Note - Currently, this only works with PDF files and static URLs*

-A simple script that can be customized for use - Add a list of URLs for scanning, scipt then downloads each file at the end of those URLsand scans for specified keyword.
+A simple script that can be customized for use - Add a list of URLs for scanning, scipt then downloads each file found at those URLs and scans for specified keyword.
+Finally, it emails the detected keyword matches along with links to the pertinent files.

 ## Setup